camunda/camunda-docs/docs/reference/feel/language-guide/feel-expressions-introduction.md

 ### Parentheses

-Parentheses `( .. )` can be used in expressions as a way to separate different parts of an expression.
-Or, to influence the precedence of the operators.
+Parentheses `( .. )` can be used in expressions to separate different parts of an expression or to influence the precedence of the operators.

 ```js
 (5 - 3) * (4 / 2)